joakimmj/md-tangle/README.md

 already has support for embedding code blocks using ``` or ~~~~, mostly for the purposes of syntax highlighting in documentation.

-Add some kind of header to all tangled files ??

 ## Command
 By adding the command `tangle:<path/filename>`, this tool will tangle tagged code blocks to given file.
 Supports `~` for home directory.